 You have three realistic options:

-• omerbenamram/mft — a Rust crate and CLI.
-The same parser this site uses, useful when you want to script analysis or embed it in a larger pipeline.
+omerbenamram/mft.
+A Rust crate and CLI (mft_dump).
+The parser this site uses, useful when you want to script analysis or embed it in a larger pipeline.- This site's browser parser.
+Drop

-• This site's browser parser — drop $MFT onto the homepage and it runs the same Rust parser, compiled to WebAssembly, entirely in your browser.
+$MFTonto the homepage and it runs the same Rust parser, compiled to WebAssembly, entirely in your browser.
 Nothing is uploaded.
-Useful when you want a quick read without installing anything, or when policy forbids sending evidence to a cloud service.

-If you need a comparison of the three with concrete pros and cons, see mft-parser-tools.
-For practical workflows that build on a parsed $MFT, see build-mft-timeline, deleted-files, and extracting-mft.
+For a comparison with concrete pros and cons, see MFT parser tools.
+For practical workflows on a parsed $MFT, see building a timeline, deleted files, and extracting $MFT.

 Frequently asked questions